On the expressivity of bi-Lipschitz normalizing flows: Abstract

 \section{Abstract}

 An invertible function is {\em bi-Lipschitz} if both the function and its inverse have bounded Lipschitz constants.
-Nowadays, most Normalizing Flows are bi-Lipschitz by design or by training to limit numerical errors (among other things).
+Most state-of-the-art Normalizing Flows are bi-Lipschitz by design or by training to limit numerical errors (among other things).
 In this paper, we discuss the expressivity of bi-Lipschitz Normalizing Flows and identify several target distributions that are difficult to approximate using such models.
 Then, we characterize the expressivity of bi-Lipschitz Normalizing Flows by giving several lower bounds on the Total Variation distance between these particularly unfavorable distributions and their best possible approximation.
-Finally, we discuss potential remedies which include using more complex latent distributions.
+Finally, we show how to use the bounds to adjust the training parameters, and discuss potential remedies.